shadib42/shadib42.github.io/README.md

 ## FAQs
 Q. Why is Markdown better than a word processor?

-A.
+A.  There are several reasons why markdown is better,
+   - Markdown is more versatile.
+You can use it to create websites, notes, techinicla documentations etc.
+   - Markdown is very lightweight and takes up very less memory to be created which is why it is also very easily portable.
+   - It can be opened by any application no matter the operating system and created on any device.

 Q. Why is my resume not showing up?

-A. There can be several reason for the resume not showing up.
+A. There can be multiple situation where the resume might not showing up.
   - Error in repository name: the reporsitory name has to in the format username.github.io.
 If it is not in this format the page will not generate.
   - If the correct branch from which the site is generated is not selected.
   - If the CV is in the wrong file: the CV has to be in the file labelled index.md